Response to Ofcom's call for evidence on researcher access to information

 The Secretary of State’s Draft Statement of Strategic Priorities (SSP) for Online Safety was published in November 2024.
 Our response, a version of which was submitted to the Department for Science, Innovation and Technology in December 2024, is available as a PDF below and reflects some of the themes and concerns that have emerged in discussions facilitated by the Network since the publication of the SSP.
+We do not speak on behalf of the organisations we work with but we are grateful to the following organisations for their contributions and support for this response:

 Our full response to the Ofcom consultation on their draft transparency guidance is available as a PDF below.